magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 Let&#39;s add your first widget:

-Congratulations!
-You have added the first widget.
-Now you are able to send a new telemetry reading and it will immediately appear in the table.
+{% include images-gallery.html imageCollection="step32" showListImageTitles="true" %}

 Congratulations!
 You&#39;ve added your first widget.

 In the "Entities table" widget, there are two columns.
 The first column displays the device&#39;s name, and the second column displays the value of the "temperature" key (device telemetry).
 So, each column corresponds to an added key.

 Now you are able to send a new telemetry reading (as in [Step 1](#step-1-provision-device)), and it will immediately appear in the table.